SlashDB/angular-slashdb/README.md

 **[Back to top](#table-of-contents)**

 #### loadModel and unloadModel
+* _loadModel_ - connects a given database on the backend
+* _unloadModel_ - disconnects a given database on the backend

 ```javascript
 exampleApp.service('myService', ['slashDB', function (slashDB) {
     slashDB.loadModel();    // returns a Promise for further use